mrsn/simple-logging-pipeline/README.md

 # simple-logging-pipeline

-  This is a small example how to deploy create a small logging pipeline with Elasticsearch, Logstash and Kibana.
+  This is a small example how to create and deploy a small logging pipeline with Elasticsearch, Logstash and Kibana.

 ## Requirements
  * chef-dk >= 0.9.1 (optional requirement)